UTDZac/InfiniteFusion-IronmonExtension/README.md

 # InfiniteFusion-IronmonExtension
-Fuse two Pokémon together using the Infinite Fusion Calculator.
-Original tool created by Aegide.
+Fuse two Pokémon together from the Pokémon Infinite Fusion game.

 ## Requirements
 - Offline image resources for the fusions (about 350 MB), see [here](#install-the-fusion-image-resource-files) for details